-With the Group remaining cash positive throughout 2020, while maintaining sufficient headroom within our working capital facilities we will continue to consider opportunities for growth in 2021 and post completion of the vaccination programme.
+The Group remains focused on growth and significant opportunities exist in 2022 to build on our successful platform.
 We look to the future with optimism.
 We have provided certain data and statistics below and on the following pages to give further detail around the trading and operational performance of the Group.
-The measures presented are those which management consider provide the best reflection of performance.
+The measures presented are those which management believes provide the best reflection of performance.